“I feel like I’m failing on every front.”

 Imagine your leadership as a platform.

-Up on the top is you as a leader – your vision for what’s possible, the collaboration and support you have with those around you, your decisions and your ideas.
+Up on the top is you – your vision for what’s possible, the collaboration and support you have with those around you, your decisions and your ideas.

 Underneath, you’re held up by the various core areas of your life: Relationships, finances, career, health and community.